controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/notepad++-additional-examples.md

 # Notepad++ additional examples

 Here are additional examples of commands to invoke the Control-M Automation API.
-These have been created and configured for Notepad++, but could potentially be adapted for any IDE tool or code/text editor.
+These have been created and configured for Notepad++, but could potentially be adapted for other IDE tools or code/text editors.

 To integrate them with Notepad++ you have two options: